yawn156/umamusume-auto-train/README.md

 ### TODO

+- Add Race Stragety option (right now the only option is manually changing it)
+- Do race that doesn't have trophy yet
 - Auto-purchase skills (Partially implemented with skill point management)
 - Automate Claw Machine event
 - Improve OCR accuracy for failure chance detection